cncf/tag-observability/observability-charter.md

 ## Operations

-- Formation of the SIG follows the [documented process][sigform].
+- The formation of the SIG follows the [documented process][sigform].

-_Note: all of the roles below are initial proposals and must accepted by the TOC per formation process_
+_Note: all of the roles below are initial proposals and must be accepted by the TOC per formation process_

 - Proposed [Roles][sigroles] for SIG Observability
   - TOC Liaison: *Jeff Brewer*\*
   - SIG Chairs: pending TOC guidance
-    - _Nominated by charter working group or self:_ Matt Young, Richard Hartmann, Steve Flanders, *Ricardo Aravena*\*
+    - _Nominated by the charter working group or self:_ Matt Young, Richard Hartmann, Steve Flanders, *Ricardo Aravena*\*
   - Tech Leads: pending TOC guidance
-    - _Nominated by charter working group or self:_ Bartłomiej Płotka, *Richard Hartmann*\*, Michael Hausenblas, Alois Reitbauer
+    - _Nominated by the charter working group or self:_ Bartłomiej Płotka, *Richard Hartmann*\*, Michael Hausenblas, Alois Reitbauer

 \*_**(need confirmation)**_